Why Do Orthopedic Surgeons Hate Podiatrists?

 Conclusion:

 Why do orthopedic surgeons hate podiatrists?
 You now know.
-Podiatrists have a bad reputation among orthopedic surgeons because, unlike a podiatrist, orthopedic surgeons who earned their medical degree in the United States will have a much deeper understanding of general medicine, surgical fundamentals, and post-operative care.
+Podiatrists have a bad reputation among orthopedic surgeons because, unlike podiatrists, orthopedic surgeons who earned their medical degree in the United States will have a much deeper understanding of general medicine, surgical fundamentals, and post-operative care.
 This is due to the fact that they will have spent a total of seven years obtaining their medical education and training.

 Recommended: